 When should you renew your passport?

-If you already have a passport, it is not possible to prolong its length of validity (set at 7 years, 5 years for minors and passports issued before May 2014).
+If you already have a passport, it is not possible to prolong its length of validity (set at 7 years, 5 years for minors).
 When it is no longer valid, you must apply for a new one if you need it.

 A passport remains valid after moving (whether in Belgium or to or from overseas).